scrime-u-bordeaux/MetaStairs/code/README.md

 ![pygame ui](../pics/python-script-ui.png)

-Each mode can be selected by a letter shortcut (see picture above), and one can navigate through submodes of the currently selected mode using the arrow keys :
+Each mode can be selected by a letter shortcut and one can navigate through submodes of the currently selected mode using the arrow keys :

 * gammes (g) : with this mode each step has a fixed note assigned, it's similar to a regular keyboard but submodes define various scales :
     * diatonique (all steps are white piano keys)
     * chromatique (consecutive steps are spaced by a semitone)